C-D-Lewis/xeno/README.md

 ## Features

-* Top bar displaying rate limit usage.
 * Search bar for any subreddit or username.
+* Reddit OAuth login.
+* Drawer with list of user's subscribed subreddits.
-* Drawer with quick toggles (display mode and sort mode).
+* Settings page with options and rate limit usage summary.
-* Ability to save subreddits to show in drawer.
 * Either list or gallery display modes.
+* Multiple sort modes.
-* Notation when a post is new or a saved subreddit has new posts.
+* Notation when a post is new since last reload.
-* Simple post ful view.
 * Collapsible comment tree.
 * Navigation by post author or subreddit name.
 * Simple inline image and video where extractable.